 Because testosterone is the major circulating androgen in men (as described previously), the impact of DHEA on the male libido may not be very important.
 In women, however, DHEA is a major source of both estrogens and testosterone and might be expected to have a bigger influence on libido.
 The results of a 12-week study involving postmenopausal women who were given daily doses of DHEA intravaginally showed rapid and efficient improvements in sexual function and vaginal atrophy, without changes in their serum sex steroid levels.

-Given the link between DHEA and sex hormones, the role that DHEA plays in menopause and its many symptoms has been examined, with interesting results.
+Given the link between DHEA and sex hormones, the role that it plays in menopause and its many symptoms has been examined, with interesting results.
 In one study of twenty postmenopausal women who took 25 mg DHEA daily for twelve months, the results were significant.
 These women showed progressive increases in their levels of testosterone, estradiol, estrone, progesterone, and growth hormone with corresponding improvements in symptoms.

 Because declining DHEA levels seem to correlate with an increased incidence of heart disease, scientists are interested in determining how this hormone might be cardioprotective.
 For instance, DHEA supplementation seems to decrease the rate of platelet aggregation (formation of blood clots), which could lead to fewer cases of stroke.

 Heart disease is also linked in part to increased inflammation, which involves numerous molecules called cytokines.
 DHEA lowers two of the cytokines that stimulate the inflammatory process, sometimes even to the point of attacking healthy tissue.
 It also appears that DHEA has an antioxidant effect and may lower LDL cholesterol, thereby protecting the arteries.

 As we age, our skin thins and is more inclined to wrinkle and crease.
 The aging process is also characterized by the production of skin enzymes that break down collagen.
 Collagen is critical for the normal support of the skin’s structure, and it appears that DHEA helps maintain collagen levels.
 Supplementation of DHEA greatly increases color, tone, thickness, and hydration of the skin.

 Dry Eye Syndrome